bellmit/Diskuv-Communicator-v1-Server/DISKUV-DEVELOPING.md

   It has been tested with Maven 3.6.3
 * Install JDK 11.
 It has been tested with [Amazon Coretto](https://aws.amazon.com/corretto/)
-* Install [Redis](https://redis.io/topics/quickstart), or have a Redis server accessible from your local network (including cloud instances)
+* Install [Redis](https://redis.io/topics/quickstart), or have a Redis server accessible from your local network (which can include locally-connected cloud instances).
+You will need both a standalone Redis instance and a Redis Cluster.
-* Install [PostgreSQL 9.4](https://www.postgresql.org/download/), or have a PostgreSQL server accessible from your local network (including cloud instances). *Optional*: Versions later than 9.4 will likely work, but it is safest to use the PostgreSQL version that matches the JDBC driver in `service/pom.xml`. *Advanced*:
+* Install [PostgreSQL 9.4](https://www.postgresql.org/download/), or have a PostgreSQL server accessible from your local network (which can include locally-connected cloud instances). *Optional*: Versions later than 9.4 will likely work, but it is safest to use the PostgreSQL version that matches the JDBC driver in `service/pom.xml`. *Advanced*:
   [OpenTable Embedded PostgreSQL](https://github.com/opentable/otj-pg-embedded)